ExpressVPN Vs TorGuard VPN Comparison 2020

 Customer Service

-Email/ticket support did take some time with TorGuard (averaging at 45 minutes per reply), whereas ExpressVPN cut it shorter (averaging at 33 minutes).
+Email/ticket support did take some time with TorGuard (averaging 45 minutes per reply), whereas ExpressVPN cut it shorter (averaging 33 minutes).

 ExpressVPN